department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/payment-history/uat/uat-research-plan.md

 ### Hypothesis
 - Veterans will be able to easily take action on their payment and debt information from My VA.
+- Veterans will not encounter any bugs in the Benefit payment and debt section.
 - Veterans will expect to access co-pay information through the health section of My VA.

-- Veterans will not encounter any bugs in the Benefit payment and debt section.
+ *Action item*: confirm we want to include something about co-pays in UAT

 ## Method
 We'll have participants go through a list of specific tasks for UAT, and ask follow-up questions to get feedback on our usability related questions.

 ### Location
-Remote via Zoom
+Remote, via Zoom

 ### Research materials
 [Conversation guide](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/uat/uat-conversation-guide.md)

 ## Recruitment
 Our intended audience for this research is BIPOC Veterans who have payments and debt with VA.
 We'll use Perigean to recruit them.

-We'll focus our recruitment criteria on the marginalized groups we didn't speak with during our first study (see below).
+We'll focus our recruitment criteria on the marginalized groups we didn't speak with during [our last usability study](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/identity-personalization/my-va/payment-history/discovery-and-research/user-research/findings.md).

 ### Recruitment criteria